MicroEJ/docs/Tutorials/How to create a MicroEJ Platform for a custom device.rst

 Required actions:

-* modify the BSP C project to match the board specification
+* modify the BSP C project to match the device specification

   * edit the scatter file/link options
   * edit the compilation options

 * create/review/change the platform Low Level C drivers.
-  They must match the board components and the MCU IO pin assignment
+  They must match the device components and the MCU IO pin assignment

   .. note::